braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 ### Date listed on student transcript
 At the Faculty of Science of the University of Amsterdam, the grades for individual projects such as the *Literature Thesis* are registered with the date on which the examiner submitted the final grade.
 The student needs to be enrolled for such registration to be possible.

+### Insufficient performance
+If the student does not receive a passing grade for the Literature Thesis after assessment of the submitted work, it is not possible to repair the work on the basis of more feedback or instructions, as that would jeopardise the validity of the grade.
+Instead, the student must then redo the project as a whole, on the basis of a new problem statement or research question.
+This new thesis might also require the student to find a new thesis supervisor, as there is no requirement for any of the parties involved (assessor and examiner) to take on the second "resit" project.

 ## Study load
 The workload of the *Literature Thesis* should amount to 336 hours in total.
 The distribution of these hours will vary per project.
 The student prepares a detailed planning and time schedule from the outset of the thesis project.
 Student and supervisor should agree on this planning before an extensive literature search or the actual writing is started.